MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 ## Create a Visual Studio solution and project

-Here we create the initial Visual Studio solution and project, upon which the following Quickstarts will build.
+Here we create the initial Visual Studio solution, upon which the following Quickstarts will build.

-1. Create a new Visual Studio solution:
+1. Create a new Visual Studio solution and starter project:

    - Open Visual Studio 2017, select **File**, **New**, **Project**.
    - In the **New Project** dialog: